BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 ## Neo Opal Ward

 Ok, with that out of the way, we can finally begin to explore Neo Reborn City - The entire city actually was renovated while we were away.
 Neat.
-Go ahead and fly there.
+Go ahead and fly to "Neo" Opal Ward.

 If you want to blitz through the story, you can talk to Ame in the Grand Hall and tell her you're waiting for her, but there are tons of nice things we can get before we talk to her.